A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: Introduction

 \subsection{Modelling Difficulties}

-Consider a three-dimensional elastic body that is in contact with a rigid boundary whose contact area is \emph{rough} \cite{quadling2004mechanics, johnson1987contact} (i.e. contact area exhibits friction), then, given that we know the pressure experienced on the elastic body at the contact region in advance, the governing equations that describes the behaviour at the contact region can be represented by Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi}, which has the formulation of the following form,
+Consider a three-dimensional elastic body that is in contact with a rigid boundary whose contact area is \emph{rough}, i.e. contact area exhibits friction (see chapter 13 of Johnson \cite{johnson1987contact} or section 5.2 of Quadling and Neill \cite{quadling2004mechanics}), then, given that we know the pressure experienced on the elastic body at the contact region in advance, the governing equations that describe the behaviour at the contact region can be represented by Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi}, which has the following formulation in Euclidean coordinates